9 Sophisticated Counting.

 This is called the complement.
 On the right of figure 20, the complement of \(p(A\cup B)\) is the area outside the two shaded circles.
 In the left-hand sketch, the complement of the intersection \(p(A\cap B) \equiv p(AB)\), is all the area not labelled \(AB\) inside the square.

-(x) If two objects are placed into two different boxes, hence distinguishable, then the outcomes are (AB, -), (-, AB), (A, B), (B, A).
+(j) Two objects can be placed into either one or the other or both of two different boxes, hence are distinguishable, then the outcomes are (AB, -), (-, AB), (A, B), (B, A).
 As each of these is a simple event, the probability of each occurring is 1/4.
 If the objects are indistinguishable, then there are three arrangements (xx, -), (xx, -), (x, x), but the last may be considered to be two events and in this case would occur with a probability of \(2/4\).
 However, if we take the three outcomes to be equally likely then the probability of the last is \(1/3\), and this is the case for bosons.

 9.14 Independent and exclusive events, sample spaces, and conditional probability#